osrf/gazebo_user_guide/src/started_components_env.md

 Environment Variables {#started__components__env}
 ======================

-Gazebo uses five environment variables to locate files, and setup communications between the server and clients.
+Gazebo uses five environment variables to locate files and set up communications between the server and clients.

 > **GAZEBO_MASTER_URI**: The hostname and port of the master, typically `http://localhost:11345`